lmgal/pro-certify/README.md

 # ProCertify

-A dApp for creating certificates and licenses in the form of NFTs
+A dApp for creating certificates and licenses in the form of NFTs.
+This is the final project submitted for CS 173

 The contracts below are deployed on Tezos Ghostnet

+**NFT Contract Address:** KT1LTdh2kW3fk6PAsXudqX44HTqCzN8iSmgf

-NFT Contract Address: KT1LTdh2kW3fk6PAsXudqX44HTqCzN8iSmgf Manager Contract Address: KT1NX4WVCDVA1PCJQ5iY1hLnNzUWQJjB6yqY
+**Manager Contract Address:** KT1NX4WVCDVA1PCJQ5iY1hLnNzUWQJjB6yqY

 ## How to run locally